-The first issue that can affect payment of wages in Texas is whether the employee is hourly or salaried.
-Hourly employees under FLSA and the Texas Payday Law are paid for each hour of work performed for the employer (the definition of “hour of work” will be discussed later) and may be subject to overtime pay.
-Salaried employees are paid for performing a job, regardless of the number of hours worked.
+The first issue that can affect payment of wages in Texas is whether the employee is hourly or salary.
+Hourly employees under FLSA and the Texas Payday Law receive pay for each hour of work performed for the employer.
+(That work may be subject to overtime pay as well.)
+Salaried employees receive pay for performing a job, regardless of the number of hours worked.
 Whether they work thirty hours or forty hours, the pay is the same.
 However, not all salaried employees are exempt from overtime provisions.
-A very small number of employees are salaried but not overtime-exempt, which means even though they are paid the same rate for any and all hours worked under forty hours in a pay period they must still be paid at least minimum wage and must be paid overtime pay for all time worked over forty hours.
+A small number of employees are salaried but not overtime-exempt.
+Even though they receive pay at the same rate for hours worked under forty hours, they must still receive at least minimum wage and overtime pay for all time over forty hours.

+Dallas overtime lawyer Adam Kielich represents clients in exemption misclassification claims.
 The exempt provisions of the law are commonly violated in two ways.
 First, the employee may be misclassified as exempt when the job duties do not meet any criteria in the FLSA or Texas Payday Law to justify the exempt status.
-In that case, the employee may be entitled to back pay for lost overtime pay and other compensation.
+In that case, the employee may receive back pay for lost overtime pay and other compensation.
 Salaried, exempt employees must spend at least half of their time performing exempt duties.
 If the exempt employee is performing the same duties as non-exempt employees more than half the time then the employee is no longer exempt.